Pruefer modules in filtration categories of semibricks: The filtration category of a semibrick is a wide subcategory of

-For a semi-brick $\X$ C. M. Ringel has shown in \cite[1.2]{ringel1976representations} that $\filt{\X}$is a wide category.
-In this and the next section we show that this is also the case for $\Filt{\X}$. \begin{definition} Let $\X$ be a semi-brick and $M\in \Filt{\X}$.
-We define the {\bf $\X$-socle of $M$} as the submodule
+A full subcategory $\mathcal{C}$ of an abelian category $\mathcal{A}$ is called a {\bf wide subcategory of $\mathcal{A}$} if it is abelian and closed under extensions.
+For a semibrick $\X$, Ringel showed in \cite[Theorem 1.2]{ringel1976representations} that $\filt{\X}$ is a wide subcategory of $\mod{R}$.
+In this section we prove that $\Filt{\X}$ is a wide subcategory of $\Mod{R}$. \begin{definition} Let $\X$ be a semibrick. \begin{itemize} \item[(a)] For $M$ in $\Filt{\X}$ the {\bf $\X$-trace of $M$} is